BBVA/kapow/spec/README.md

 ### Why not tool "X"?

-All the alternatives we found are **rigid** about how they match between HTTP and shell concepts.
+All the alternatives we found are **rigid** about the way they match between HTTP and shell concepts.

 * [shell2http](https://github.com/msoap/shell2http): HTTP-server to execute
   shell commands.
 Designed for development, prototyping or remote control.